 The domestic legal industry supports the gradual liberalization of the Malaysian legal market, similar to the approach taken in other jurisdictions like Japan and South Korea.

 As Andrew Godwin wrote for the Law Council of Australia.
 “The forces of liberalisation have gathered quite a bit of steam in recent years as a result of ongoing reforms under the General Agreement on Trade in Services (GATS).

 A treaty of the World Trade Organisation (WTO) [that came into effect in 1995 and which] “seeks to extend a multilateral system around the world for trade in services.
 Countries that have not yet opened their markets to the import of legal services.
 And the list includes a number of prominent Asian nations – are under increasing pressure to do so.”

 Those who support liberalization cite economic benefits that are likely to flow from the move along with advances for the local profession.
 Detractors cite concerns over sovereignty issues and a displacement of incumbent legal professionals.

-“Within the WTO, examples of markets that are liberalized to varying degrees include Australia, Japan, Singapore, Hong Kong, Vietnam, Thailand, and mainland China”, continued Godwin.
+Godwin continued that Australia, Japan, Singapore, Hong Kong, Vietnam, Thailand, and mainland China are examples of markets that are liberalized to varying degrees within the WTO.
 South Korea recently liberalized, Malaysia is now doing so, and India and Indonesia remain closed.